How to Become a Witch and Practice Witchcraft

 What Is Magick?

-Before you cast a spell, you should spend some considerable amount of time researching witchcraft.
+Before you cast a spell, you should spend a considerable amount of time researching witchcraft.
 There are various forms of witchcraft, and which one resonates best with you will determine how you cast a spell.

-Common Types of Witchcraft:
+A Few Common Types of Witchcraft:

 Common Witchcraft Supplies and Spellcraft Tools